SimoneNicosanti/SABD_Project_1/README.md

 After system deployment you will be attached to bash in a client container

 ## Execute Query
+All following commands has to be run from */src* directory in client container.

 You can run queries for time evaluation running:
 ```bash
 python3 Main.py